kris927b/img-txt-categorisation-chat/README.md

 #### COCO 2014
 The COCO 2014 validation images and annotations are downloaded and unfolded to the folder `img_data/coco_val2014` and `img_data/coco_ann2014` respectively.
 The images are in `jpg` format and annotations are in `JSON` format.
-In the `src/main.py` you can also see how you load the annotations, even though they are not used in this project.
-We get the annotations from the Senticap data.
+In the `src/main.py` you can also see how you load the annotations and connect them to the images, even though the coco captions are more used for model prediction in this project.
+We get the annotations to train and evaluate a sentiment model from the Senticap data if this is needed.
+You can get more familiar with the COCO 2014 dataset by checking out this guide for the 2017 dataset - [MS COCO 2017: A Step-by-Step Guide to Loading and Visualizing](https://machinelearningspace.com/coco-dataset-a-step-by-step-guide-to-loading-and-visualizing/).

 ### Requirements
 You need at least Python 3.8 to run this project.
 [Download it here](https://www.python.org/downloads/).